 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Accommodations aboard ship; hotel nights as per the itinerary; meals as per the itinerary; non-alcoholic beverages aboard ship; shore excursions; use of kayaks and snorkeling gear; port charges and service taxes; services of guides and ship physician.
+Accommodations aboard ship; hotel nights as per the itinerary; meals as per the itinerary; non-alcoholic beverages aboard ship; shore excursions; use of kayaks, stand up paddleboards, and snorkeling gear; port charges and service taxes; services of guides and ship physician.
 Subject to change without notice.

 Air transportation; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages and laundry; optional extensions; gratuities to ship’s crew at your discretion; fuel surcharge may apply.